Sherah Ice Relationship Coach

 I stay in the light.

-I empower others to do the same.
+And I empower others to do the same.